 Source: PMA

-Some scholars have examined a change in the existing mechanism under which the Palestinian Authority will issue its own independent currency: Arnon and Spivak (1995) found that there are substantial revenues to be gained from the introduction of a Palestinian currency—it will yield a short-term revenue amounting to more than 22% of the GDP (in the first five years) and around 1.29% annually in the long-run.
-The revenues will decrease in direct proportion to an increase in the actual money-multiplier.
+Scholars have examined the possibility of the PA issuing its own independent currency.
+Arnon and Spivak (1995) argue that there are substantial gains to be made from the introduction of a Palestinian currency, yielding short-term revenue exceeding 22 percent of the GDP in the first five years and around 1.29 percent annually in the long run.
+Revenues would decrease in direct proportion to increases in the money multiplier.

-Cobham (2004) suggested that a new Palestinian state would initially have no alternative but to opt for a relatively hard peg, with a low level of discretion in monetary policy.
-He claimed that in the long run, the eurozone will become the PA’s most important trading partner, as the euro is a stable and suitable anchor currency.
-The long run goal should therefore be a monetary framework with a peg to the euro, but some scope for short run discretion and for the operation of the lender of last resort function.
-In the short run, the PA should move toward this goal via the introduction of a Palestinian currency under a currency board, with a peg initially to the NIS, but later to the euro.
+Cobham (2004) suggests that a Palestinian state would have no alternative initially but to opt for a relatively hard peg, with a low level of discretion in monetary policy.
+Cobham also argues that the eurozone will become the PA’s most important trading partner in the long run, as the euro is a suitably stable anchor currency and that the long-term goal should therefore be establishing a monetary framework with a peg to the euro, but with some short-run discretionary scope and including a lender of last resort function.
+According to Tobin, in the short run, the PA should move toward this goal via the introduction of a Palestinian currency under the control of a currency board, with a peg to the NIS initially but later to the euro.

-Wazir, Atallah and Sarsour (2011) considered the problems in estimating the money supply in the PA territories, which is a complex matter because of the absence of a national currency, the regular use of 3 currencies (JD, USD and NIS) and the unavailability of data on currency in circulation in the PA territories.
-They discussed a method for determining the amount of a Palestinian national currency to be issued, if and when that occurs, using indicative ratios (cash to GDP, cash to bank deposits, and GDP to money supply) from Jordan and Israel to estimate the money supply in the PA territories.
+Wazir, Atallah, and Sarsour (2011) consider the problems in estimating money supply in the PA territories complex because of the absence of a national currency, the regular use of the JD, USD, and NIS, and the lack of data on currency in circulation there.
+They discuss a method for determining the value of a putative Palestinian national currency using three indicative ratios (cash: GDP; cash: bank deposits; and GDP: money supply) from Jordan and Israel to estimate the money supply in the PA territories.

-More recently, Arnon and Bamya (2015) discussed how the PMA will carry out the functions of a modern central bank in the case of political and economic sovereignty.
-A successful launching of a Palestinian currency must be able to convey to the public that the currency is credible and stable.
+More recently, Arnon and Bamya (2015), discussing how the PMA would carry out the functions of a modern central bank in a scenario of political and economic sovereignty, argue that to be successful, any Palestinian currency would have to be stable and credible to the public.

-Monetary policy in Israel, the transmission mechanism and the effects on the Palestinian economy.
+Monetary policy in Israel, the transfer mechanism, and the effects on the Palestinian economy.

-Arnon and Spivak (1996) found that Israel and the WBG were closely integrated, whereas economic integration between the WBG and Jordan was much weaker.
-They computed the shocks to the economies and the correlation between the transitory shocks and between the permanent shocks.
-Based on the circumstances of the past, the (imposed) monetary union between Israel and the Palestinian economy was warranted.
-However, optimal monetary arrangements in the future will depend on the extent of changes in real flows and on a satisfactory settlement of the seigniorage issue.
+Arnon and Spivak (1996) found that Israel and the WBG were closely integrated economically, but the WBG and Jordan were much less so.
+They computed the shocks to the economies and the correlation between the transitory and the permanent shocks.
+They concluded that based on the circumstances in the past, the imposed monetary union between Israel and the Palestinian economy was warranted.
+However, optimal monetary arrangements in the future would depend on the extent of changes in real flows and on a satisfactory settlement of the seigniorage issue.

-Beidas and Kandil (2005) shed light on the quantitative behavioral responses of key economic variables in the Palestinian economy in the face of major economic shocks.
-Their analysis shows that (i) wages and prices are flexible in the face of various shocks; (ii) the real wage appears rigid in the face of various shocks and increases despite higher unemployment; (iii) an appreciation of the NIS real effective exchange rate decreases exports and imports; and (iv) money demand appears stable in the face of exchange rate shocks.
-They concluded that although a fixed exchange rate system may initially be desirable to establish credibility of the new currency, some flexibility of the exchange rate is desirable over time.
+Beidas and Kandil (2005)’s analysis of the quantitative behavioral responses of key economic variables in the Palestinian economy in the face of major economic shocks shows that: wages and prices are flexible in the face of various shocks; real wages appear to be stable in the face of various shocks and have increased despite higher unemployment; an appreciation of the real effective NIS exchange rate decreases exports and imports; and demand for money appears to be stable in the face of exchange rate shocks.
+They conclude that, although a fixed exchange rate system may be desirable initially to establish the new currency’s credibility, some exchange rate flexibility is beneficial over time.